-We like to keep our workshops small, with to 6-8 students per guide, so that we can provide personalized attention to each participant, provide safer and less intrusive wilderness travels.
+We like to keep our workshops small, so that we can provide personalized attention to each participant, provide safer and less intrusive wilderness travels.
 Sometimes we have larger workshops in which we utilize additional trip leaders and instructors.
 Many of our workshops and tours have only a few participants.
-These smaller workshop formats are frequently used for our wildlife photography workshops and the more adventurous offerings.

 The majority of our field workshops require you to bring:

 - A comfortable and sturdy pack to carry your photography gear and tripod,

 - Comfortable hiking boots, preferably broken in to avoid blisters,